Students Across The Country Had Powerful Messages Of Solidarity For The Parkland Shooting Survivors

 "We love you and we support you so much.
 The work that you are doing is absolutely amazing and it’s necessary."

-Students of St. Ann's School in Brooklyn joined others at Brooklyn Borough Hall after walking out of school.
+Students of Saint Ann's School in Brooklyn joined others at Brooklyn Borough Hall after walking out of school.

 "It’s really inspiring to see other kids rebound after something so traumatic happened to them.
 Just coming back and doing something so incredible and changing the world.
-It’s inspiring to all of us," said her classmate, Griffen Frey.
+It’s inspiring to all of us," said her classmate Griffen Frey.

 "It is so empowering seeing them rising up and speaking out and writing music."